 Take a “White Glove Tour”, a behind the scenes tour which offers a glimpse into the private world of Alexander Graham Bell.

-View the brand new “Silver Dart” exhibit, a fill scale replica of Bell’s famous plane which flew in 1909, the first flight in Canada!
+View the brand new “Silver Dart” exhibit, a full scale replica of Bell’s famous plane which flew in 1909, the first flight in Canada!

 Be sure to visit the Museum Store and the Tetra Café.